EgehizaJoy/airbnb-clone-project/README.md

 ### 🛠 Admin Panel (optional)
 For project or developer use, an admin panel can provide access to manage users, properties, and bookings directly.
 Useful for testing, debugging, and backend control.

+## 🔐 API Security

+Securing the backend APIs is essential to ensure the safety and integrity of the application, users, and data.
+Below are the key security measures planned for this project:

+### ✅ Authentication
+Users must log in using secure credentials to access